ultraleap/Element/Language/ElementReferenceManual.md

 Another important consequence of recursive analysis is that unreferenced values are not compiled.
 This is a double-edged sword as it improves compilation performance but allows semantic/validation errors in unreferenced code that parses successfully (such as type errors) to go undetected!

-Hosts must follow the error handling conventions defined in
+Hosts must follow the error handling conventions defined in [Laboratory's readme](../Laboratory/README.md).

 ## Data Boundary
 Element has no facilities for dealing with storage/memory thus a host must be responsible for handling memory for an Element program.